ShellRechargeSolutionsEU/ocpp/README.md

 that will tell it which OCPP version to use to serialize and deserialize OCPP messages to JSON.
 We have to fill in the OCPP version that was passed in to the `OcppJsonServer` constructor.
-To avoid name clashes, we rename the argument to `OcppJsonServer`:
+To avoid name clashes, we rename the argument to `requestedOcppVersion`:

 ```scala
 abstract class OcppJsonServer(listenPort: Int, requestedOcppVersion: Version)